drocheam/optrace/docs/source/usage/image.rst

    otp.r_image_plot(img, "Lightness (CIELUV)")

 We can use the additional parameter :python:`log` to scale the image values logarithmically or provide :python:`flip=True` to rotate the image by 180 degrees.
 This is useful when the desired image is flipped due to the system imaging.
-A user defined title is set with the :python:`title` parameter and we can make the plotting window blocking with :python:`block=True`.
+A user defined title is set with the :python:`title` parameter.

 .. testcode::

-   otp.r_image_plot(img, "Lightness (CIELUV)", title="Title 123", log=True, flip=True, block=False)
+   otp.r_image_plot(img, "Lightness (CIELUV)", title="Title 123", log=True, flip=True)

 **Image Cut**